 This unstuffed lumpia bowl has all the flavors from lumpia spring rolls but in a bowl.
 This low-carb, paleo, and whole30 recipe is made in under 30 minutes.

 Another non-slow cooker recipe from me!
 Filipino food is one of my favorite cuisines.
 I’m lucky that I live in Los Angeles which has one of the largest Filipino populations outside of the Philippines.
 Good Filipino food is easy to find here.
 I’ve been good eating lumpia spring rolls for years but I never thought to make an unstuffed version until I saw it on my Filipino friend Alexis’s Instagram page.
-Being that I’m in the middle of September whole30, I knew it would be a great addition to my weekly menu and I was right.
+Being that I’m in the middle of a round of whole30, I knew it would be a great addition to my weekly menu and I was right.
 Thank you so much Alexis for the inspiration for this recipe!